 Throughout the showground, you’ll find various stalls and shops selling artisan items for your home and garden.

-Featuring everything from small-scale, specialist plant sellers (like Kelnan Plants, a family-run nursery that propagates and grows South African plants), to well-known gardening toolmakers like Burgon and Ball, you’re sure to come across something you love.
+Featuring everything from small-scale, specialist plant sellers (like Kelnan Plants, a family-run nursery that propagates and grows South African plants), to well-known gardening toolmakers like Burgon & Ball, you’re sure to come across something you love.

 7. You can learn about the latest discoveries in horticultural sciences

-The Chelsea Flower Show isn’t simply a place to learn how to grow more fruits and vegetables, or how to arrange aesthetically-pleasing floral displays.
+The Chelsea Flower Show isn’t simply a place to learn how to grow more fruits and vegetables, or how to arrange aesthetically pleasing floral displays.
 In recent years, the RHS has demonstrated a commitment to educating people about the latest innovations in horticultural sciences.

 8. You can listen to some show-stopping music

 With a typical all-day ticket for the Chelsea Flower Show, you can show up to enjoy everything the event has to offer between the hours of 8am and 8pm.
-But on Friday 26th of May – the penultimate day of the show – the RHS is hosting a special event: Chelsea Late, which will see the festivities continuing further into the evening.
+But on Friday 23rd of May – the penultimate day of the show – the RHS is hosting a special event: Chelsea Late, which will see the festivities continuing further into the evening.

 Final thoughts…